Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 **6.2.1:** **Investment Clubs**

-&#x20;Fish Schools are Investment Clubs.
+&#x20;Fish Schools are **capital-pooling** Investment Clubs.
 They are generally unregulated by the SEC as long as they maintain the below characteristics throughout the lifecycle of operation.

 * No Passive Members
   * **Fish Network:** All members must vote over both governance and investment decisions or they risk involuntary termination and/or reputation penalties